Zachias Japanangka Williams, Ngapa Jukurrpa (Water Dreaming) - Wapurtali, 30x30cm

 Zachias began painting with WarlukurlanguArtists Aboriginal Corporation, an Aboriginal owned and governed art centre located in Yuendumu, in 2010.
 He paints his mother’s Ngapa Jukurrpa (Water Dreaming) and Pamapardu Jukurrpa (Flying Ant Dreaming – Wapurtali); his father’s Wandapi Jukurrpa (Goanna Dreaming); and his grandmother’s Marlu Jukurrpa (Red Kangaroo Dreaming) and Janganpa Jukurrpa (Brush-tailed Possum Dreaming), dreamings which relate directly to his land, its features and the plants and animals that inhabit it.
 These stories have been passed down through the generations for millennia.
 Zachias loves colour and uses an unrestricted palette to depict his traditional iconography, at the same time developing a modern individualist style, using pattern and texture in a variety of contexts.

-Our customers consistently praise our fast deliveries, the accuracy of our images, and our ethical business model.
-Check out our customer reviews to learn more about their great experiences.
+Our customers love our fast deliveries, the accuracy of our images, and our ethical business model.
+See our Customer Reviews to learn more.